t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 ## Uniform Resource Identifiers (URIs) {#sec-uris}

-An important part of RESTful API design is to model the system as a set of resources whose state can be retrieved and/or modified and where resources can be potentially also created and/or deleted.
+An important aspect of RESTful API design is to model the system as a set of resources, which potentially can be created and/or deleted dynamically and whose state can be retrieved and/or modified.

-Uniform Resource Identifiers (URIs) are used to indicate a resource for interaction, to reference a resource from another resource, to advertise or bookmark a resource, or to index a resource by search engines.
+Uniform Resource Identifiers (URIs) are used to indicate resources for interaction, to reference a resource from another resource, to advertise or bookmark a resource, or to index a resource by search engines.

       foo://example.com:8042/over/there?name=ferret#nose
       \_/   \______________/\_________/ \_________/ \__/